 Tang pointed out that it is suspected that non-compliant protective mesh was mixed in with compliant mesh.
 When substandard mesh encountered fire, coupled with the flammability of foam boards, it led to the rapid spread of the blaze.
 Additionally, the foam boards caused glass windows to shatter, allowing the fire to enter the buildings.
 The joint investigation team established by the police and ICAC has arrested 14 individuals so far.

-In July this year, a typhoon damaged the originally installed protective mesh on the scaffolding.
+In July of this year, a typhoon damaged the originally installed protective mesh on the scaffold.
 The suspects then purchased 2,300 rolls (approximately 75,000 square meters) of substandard protective mesh at HK$54 per roll for repairs.
 However, following a fire involving scaffolding protective mesh in Central at the end of October this year, the suspects became concerned that the mesh at Wang Fuk Court might be subject to spot checks.
 They then purchased a batch of mesh meeting flame-retardant standards.

 Woo said, "They installed this compliant protective mesh at the base of the scaffolding on each building, attempting to pass off the inferior material.
 This allowed them to achieve passing results in subsequent tests."